Bleak outlook sparks frenzied dealmaking in nitrogen fertilizer market

 Global demand for nitrogen in 2014/15 is forecast by International Fertilizer Industry Association at 112 million tonnes of nutrient, about three times phosphate demand and about four times the size of the potash market.

-In the CHS deal, CF also secures sales of up to 1.7 million tons annually, similar to its 2014 ammonia-supply deal with phosphate producer Mosaic Co (MOS.N), providing significant sales in uncertain times.
+In the CHS deal, CF also secures sales of up to 1.7 million tons annually, similar to its 2014 ammonia-supply deal with phosphate producer Mosaic Co, providing significant sales in uncertain times.

 The moves come as global surpluses of urea and ammonia are expected to creep higher to nearly one-fifth of production by 2018, according to a May report by BMO Capital Markets.